 This handbook includes selected policies, procedures and general information.
 Please use it as a resource to assist you as you continue to be involved in your child's education.
-I encourage you to visit our website at http://www.pitt.k12.nc.us and download our mobile app so you can stay informed about district initiatives and school activities.
+In order to stay informed about district initiatives and school activities, I encourage you to visit our website at www.pittschools.org and download our mobile app.